keithbuhler/keithbuhler.github.io/phd-how-to.md

 Example 5 - 180 pages, 10 chapters, 18 pages each, 4,500 words per chapter.

 Example 6 - 200 pages, 10 chapters, 20 pages each, 5,000 words per chapter

+### Boot Camp!

+16 May 2016.
+My university began hosting a "Boot Camp" writing retreat.
+We have a private dorm room on campus, unlimited snacks (both healthy and unhealthy snacks, woo hoo!), an endless supply of coffee and soda, and the comforting presence of a  community of 40 or so fellow writers.

+The Boot Camp is two weeks long.
+We each commit to write at least 4 hours a day, Monday through Friday, for those two weeks.
+It's a time to write, revise, struggle, get confused, commiserate, write more, take breaks, and break through.

+It's been awesome.
+Though tomorrow is the last day.
+Sad!

+Here's what I've gotten done:

+My process is rather messy.
+Each chapter goes through a stage: (1) draft, (2) revised draft, (3) polished draft, (4) submitted to advisor and approved or revised again.

+Chapters 1 and 2 were already at stage (4), approved by advisor.

+Chapter 3 was revised and is now polished.
+Chapter 4 was drafted and is now revised.
+Chapter 5 was drafted and is now revised.
+Chapter 6 was drafted and is now revised.
+Chapter 7 is drafted and I'm revising today and tomorrow.

+After that, I only have one more chapter (plus the conclusion)!

+Then I will go back and polish 4-8.
+Then I will submit 4-8 one by one to my advisor, and revise some more.

 ## Coming soon ##